- Additional Resources

 External University Contracts (aka contracts for service) are any agreement between the university and an independent third party where money is exchanged between the two parties.
 It may be a private or a federal, state or local government agency.
 A contract is different from a grant in that it is a procurement instrument used by a private or government agency to acquire supplies or services for its direct benefit from the university.
 Contracts must follow the same policies and procedures as grants and are negotiated in coordination with the Chief Financial Officer.

 Authorized Signatory: All documents that obligate Jacksonville University personnel, facilities, intellectual property, or other resources require an authorized University signature.
 The signature assures that appropriate policies, procedures, legal requirements and risks have been addressed.
 The Chief Financial Officer is the designated signatory for all sponsored agreements, including professional services agreements where the University is the contractor.
-Under no circumstances is faculty or other university administrative officials authorized to sign and accept externally sponsored awards or agreements that obligate University resources.
-With authorization from the President, the Director of Grant Development is authorized to submit proposals on behalf of the institution.
-Faculty may not sign off on their own proposals since grants and contracts enter the college into a binding contract.
+Under no circumstances is faculty or other university administrative officials authorized to negotiate, sign, or accept externally sponsored awards or agreements that obligate University resources.
+With authorization from the President, the Director of Research and Sponsored Programs is authorized to submit proposals on behalf of the institution and negotiate award terms and budgets.
+Faculty may not negotiate, submit, or sign off on their own proposals since grants and contracts enter the college into a binding contract.

 - Proposal Writer's Short Course, The Foundation Center

 - Developing and Writing Grant Proposals, Catalog of Federal Domestic Assistance

 - Proposal Writing Resources Part I, Michigan State